-We estimate that the net proceeds to us from this offering will be approximately \$8.5 Use of proceeds million, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds to us from this offering will be approximately \$ million, based on an assumed offering price of \$ per Class A Unit and \$ per Class B Unit, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds from this offering for general corporate purposes, including working capital.
 See "Use of Proceeds" for additional information.

+Risk factors

-Risk factors This investment involves a high degree of risk.
-See "Risk Factors" beginning on page 11 of this prospectus and in Amendment No. 1 to our Current Report on Form 8-K filed with the SEC on September 18, 2019, for a discussion of factors you should consider carefully before buying our securities.
+This investment involves a high degree of risk.
+See "Risk Factors" beginning on page 12 of this prospectus and in Amendment No. 1 to our Current Report on Form 8-K filed with the SEC on September 18, 2019, for a discussion of factors you should consider carefully before buying our securities.